langdon/summit-2015-lab-15812/labs/chapter2.md

 Dockerfile.
 There are a few principles that are good to follow when creating a Dockerfile that we did not follow for this monolithic app:

-* Be specific about source image
+* Use a specific tag for the source image.
+Image updates may break things.
-  * Updates could break things
+* Place rarely changing statements towards the top of the file.
+This allows the re-use of cached image layers when rebuilding.
-* Place rarely changing statements towards the top of the file
+* Group statements into multiline statements.
+This avoids layers that have files needed only for build.
-  * This allows the re-use of cached images when rebuilding
+* Use `LABEL RUN` instruction to prescribe how the image is to be run.
-* Group statements with same goal into multiline statements
+* Avoid running application as root user.
-  * Can help avoid layers that have files needed only for build
+* Use `VOLUME` instruction to create a host mount point for persistent storage.

 To illustrate some problem points in our Dockerfile it has been replicated below with some commentary added: